Alternate Pathways in North Africa

 Forming Friendships and Planting Seeds of Faith

-“I want to read with you,” Salma responded confidently.
+“I want to read together,” Hayet responded confidently.

 “Well, what do you want to read?”
-Anna said, surprised.
+Anna said, giving Hayet space to express exactly what she was thinking.

-One section of the trauma healing readings explored the journey from creation to Christ, inviting reflection on God’s design, His redemptive plan, and the hope found in Jesus.
-This was a significant exposure to the gospel for Salma.
+As we dug into Scripture together, these discussions invited reflection on God’s design, His redemptive plan, and the hope found in Jesus.
+This was a significant exposure to the gospel for Hayet.

-“She grappled with difficult things, like Jesus being the Son of God, the Trinity, and why Jesus had to die.
+“She grappled with difficult concepts, such as Jesus being the Son of God, the Trinity, and why Jesus had to die.
 She wrestled with a lot of those questions,” Anna said.
 “It was like an open door to talk about those things freely with her.”

-During her two-week visit, Salma encountered the truth of the gospel.
-She experienced its love firsthand through the warmth and hospitality of Nathan and Anna.
-Their genuine friendship and care for Salma created a safe and nurturing space where she could openly explore the gospel.
+During her two-week visit, Hayet encountered the Truth of the gospel.
+She experienced it’s love firsthand through the warmth and hospitality of Nathan and Anna.
+Their genuine friendship and care for Hayet created a safe and nurturing space where she could openly explore the gospel.

-“Just because of the robotics program, there was an open door for her to hear the truth,” Anna said, reflecting on their friendship that began so naturally with a robotics course for youth.
+“Because of the robotics program, there was an open door for her to hear the Truth,” Anna said, reflecting on their friendship that grew naturally through a robotics club for youth.

-What began as a simple connection through the SIM USA Alternate Pathways ministry quickly evolved into meaningful conversations and moments of trust, allowing Salma to explore questions about life, faith, and hope.
-Nathan and Anna continue to pray that God will nurture the seeds planted in Salma’s heart during that visit and bring her to salvation.
+What began as a simple connection through the SIM USA Alternate Pathways ministry quickly evolved into meaningful conversations and moments of trust, allowing Hayet to explore questions about life, faith, and hope.
+Nathan and Anna continue to pray that God will nurture the seeds planted in Hayet’s heart during that visit and bring her to salvation.

 “I planted the seed, Apollos watered it, but God has been making it grow.
 So neither the one who plants nor the one who waters is anything, but only God, who makes things grow.”
 1 Corinthians 3:6-7